• Skip to main content

 ~Henry David Thoreau

 The hippie chick inside this eco advocate considers every day Earth Day.
-The theme this year is “Invest In Our Planet.”
-As a Wellness & Life Coach for people who are divorced or going through the process, I love helping them detox their relationships, environment and mindset so they can make their next chapter their best chapter ~ these tips will help you detox your environment.
+The theme this year is “Our Power, Our Planet.”
+As a Life & Dating Coach & Matchmaker for single people who want a meaningful relationship, I love helping them detox their relationships, environment and mindset so they can make their next chapter their best chapter ~ these tips will help you detox your environment.

 Celebrate Earth Day by connecting with your inner flower child and take action by implementing as many of these eco-friendly habits as possible:

-• Conserve Energy Shut lights off when you leave a room, use energy efficient light bulbs in all your fixures, and reduce phantom energy drains by unplugging electronics when they’re not in use.
+• Conserve Energy Shut lights off when you leave a room, use energy efficient light bulbs in all your fixtures, and reduce phantom energy drains by unplugging electronics when they’re not in use.
 This will save you money too.

 • Drive Less, Bike & Walk Way More Wonderful for the environment, your wallet and your waistline.